 Opening times – 5 AM to 9 PM.
 Entre fee – free for everyone (they might ask for ‘donation’).

-SISODIA RANI PALACE AND GARDEN – beautiful multi-layered palace with built in fountains, springs, pavilions, gardens and flower beds – that’s how Maharaja Sawai Jai Singh II expressed his love for his Queen Sisodia at the beginning of 18th century.
+SISODIA RANI PALACE AND GARDEN – beautiful multi-layered palace with built-in fountains, springs, pavilions, gardens and flower beds – that’s how Maharaja Sawai Jai Singh II expressed his love for his Queen Sisodia at the beginning of 18th century.

 Opening times – 8 AM to 6 PM daily.
 Entry fee – 90 INR for Indians, 130 INR (~1.40£, ~1.60€, ~1.70$) for foreigners.

-ALBERT HALL MUSEUM (CENTRAL MUSEUM) – an impressive museum that was built in 19th century using the Indo-Saracenic architecture style.
+ALBERT HALL MUSEUM (CENTRAL MUSEUM) – an impressive museum that was built in the 19th century using the Indo-Saracenic architecture style.
 The museum displays a wide range of metal objects, wood crafts, carpets, stone and metal sculptures, arms and weapons, natural stones and ivory goods.

 Opening times – 9 AM to 5 PM.
 Entry fee – 20 INR for Indians, 150 INR (~1.60£, ~1.80€, ~2$) for foreigners.

 CITY PALACE – located in the middle of the Pink City the City Palace Complex was designed and built by Maharaja Sawai Jai Singh II at the same time when Jaipur was established.
-Beautiful mix of Mughal and Rajasthani architecture, this palace is still home to the royal family (they have a private part of the palace).
+A beautiful mix of Mughal and Rajasthani architecture, this palace is still home to the royal family (they have a private part of the palace).

 Opening times – 9 AM to 5 PM.
 Entry fee – 190 INR for Indians; 500 INR (~5.25£, ~6€, ~6.50$) for foreigners.

-JANTAR MANTAR – is a UNESCO World Heritage Site, and is considered to be the largest of the five astronomical observatories built by Maharaja Sawai Jai Singh II, the same guy who built all Jaipur.
-It contains sixteen geometric devices, designed to measure time, track celestial bodies and observe the orbits of the planets around the sun.
+JANTAR MANTAR – is a UNESCO World Heritage Site, and is considered to be the largest of the five astronomical observatories built by Maharaja Sawai Jai Singh II, the same guy who built all of Jaipur.
+It contains sixteen geometric devices, designed to measure time, track celestial bodies and observes the orbits of the planets around the sun.